pycalphad/pycalphad/docs/examples/ReferenceStateExamples.rst

-to the pure elements in their stable phase at 298.15 K. The enthalpy of formation of the phases in equilibrium, analogous to what would be measured experimentally, is calculated and plotted below for T=2800 K, with the reference states of the pure elements both set to the pure elements at 298.15 K and 1 atm.
+to the pure elements in their stable phase at 298.15 K. The enthalpy of formation of the phases in equilibrium, analogous to what would be measured experimentally, is calculated and plotted below for T=2800 K, with the reference states of the pure elements both set to the stable phases and fixed at 298.15 K and 1 atm.

 .. code:: ipython3